French Alps Retreat with Debra Moffitt

 About the Clos des Capucins and Other Retreats Taking Place at the Time of This One: During the “Exploring the Voice of Your Soul” retreat at the Clos des Capucins, a “Danse Libre” (“Free Dance” which inspires natural movement and connection between body, mind, and spirit) retreat will be taking place, so expect to hear some music and see and meet dancers from all nationalities on the grounds.

-Options for staying at the Clos beyond Saturday, August 16th: The Clos des Capucins invites anyone who would like to stay over on Saturday night, August 16th at the special rate of 72 Euros (meals included) to be paid directly to the Clos.
-After the 16th the Clos is fully booked.
+Options for staying at the Clos beyond Saturday, August 9th: The Clos des Capucins invites anyone who would like to stay over on Saturday night, August 9th at the special rate of 75 Euros (meals included) to be paid directly to the Clos if space is available.

 Travel Insurance: Be sure to buy travel insurance.
 While a cancellation of the retreat is highly unlikely, travel insurance will protect for flight and trip cancellations caused by weather conditions, health, and unusual circumstances which might occur beyond anyone’s control.